Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 During the trek out that way, Julian points out local flora and fauna.
 It’s quickly apparent that he’s easily the most nervous and self-conscious of my subjects to date.
 The source of his nervousness isn’t nakedness, as such - he’s quite famously noted for going *au natural* on Akyawentuo some days.
 Given the oppressive heat, I entirely understand.
 For him, the nervousness seems to be about the camera and the situation.

 *"We’ve been setting this up for months.
-Up until now I’ve been looking forward to it… Now that we’re here, I’m getting a serious case of cold feet, you know?"*
+Up until now I’ve been looking forward to it...
+Now that we’re here, I’m getting a serious case of cold feet, you know?"*

 I reassure him that we won’t proceed unless he’s comfortable, and we make some related small talk.
 He replies by chuckling softly, sighing, and peeling off his t-shirt.
-His physique is…striking.
+His physique is... striking.
 I snap up my camera and take a rapid-fire series of pictures, which he seems to find amusing.

 [Image: Candid with sideways grin, abs tensed mid-chuckle while thick, stone-hard muscles fight for space on his frame.
 He pauses and flexes his forearm while unbuttoning his jeans.]